Consider this a living document as it will expand based on feedback and input.

 Have you ever had a conversation where you were given advice about something already rolling around in your head?
-Well, economic development, branding and identity creation can be a lot like that.
+Well, community building, economic development, branding and identity creation can be a lot like that.
 It’s a natural process.
 There are many good folks pulling together good research.
 Each step builds on itself until the dots are connected and a big picture forms.

 Who’s responsible for the vision of Johns Creek?

 You, me, your fellow neighbors, the council, and the various organizations working to better our community.
 It’s whatever bubbles to the top.
 I’m taking a cut at giving us something tangible to chew on.